wasedatime/wasedatime-mobile/README.md

+# Dev Branch

+If you see this in the README.md you are on the right branch to work on!

 # WasedaTime_mobile

 [WasedaTime](https://wasedatime.com) (stands for Waseda Timetable) is a non-profit & student-run open source web app for syllabus searching, course reviews and bus schedule checking at Waseda University.